pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. warning::

    When using ``engine='numba'``, there will be no "fall back" behavior internally.
-The group data and group index will be passed as numpy arrays to the JITed user defined function, and no alternative execution attempts will be tried.
+The group data and group index will be passed as NumPy arrays to the JITed user defined function, and no alternative execution attempts will be tried.

 .. note::